ThreeSixtyGiving/standard/documentation/reference.md

 ### Meta Sheet

-The 'Meta' sheet includes space to add metadata about the grants file.
+The 'meta' sheet includes space to add metadata about the grants file.
 You can read more about metadata in the [Data and Metadata section](#data-and-metadata).
 The 'meta' sheet includes sections for:

 * The version of the 360Giving Schema used for the file
 * The title of your 360Giving file